eminmuhammadi/emiga_publicdata/README.md

 * **Emin Muhammadi** - *Initial work* - [EminMuhammadi](https://github.com/eminmuhammadi)

-See also the list of [contributors](https://github.com/eminmuhammadi/opencrypt_emiga/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/eminmuhammadi/publicdata_emiga/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details